 According to Ohio Laws and Rules, the owner of a dam is responsible for ensuring that the dam is maintained and operated in such a way that it does not constitute a hazard to life, health, or property.
 In other words, a dam owner is legally obligated to maintain the safe condition of the dam.
 Because a dam that holds back, or has the potential to hold back water, poses a foreseeable risk to persons and property downstream, the owner of the structure is responsible for taking precautionary measures.

 These measures include periodic inspection, maintenance and monitoring, as well as needed repairs.

-In addition, the Chief of the Division of Water has the authority to require the owner of a dam to perform repairs, maintenance, or other remedial measures that the Chief has judged necessary to safeguard, life, health or property.
+In addition, the Chief of the Division of Soil and Water Resources has the authority to require the owner of a dam to perform repairs, maintenance, or other remedial measures that the Chief has judged necessary to safeguard, life, health or property.
 Some of these repairs and remedial measures may require the services of a professional engineer to insure that they are done correctly.

 The Dam Safety Engineering Program is happy to be of assistance to dam owners who have questions about the condition, or the safe operation of their dam.
 However, the owner is ultimately responsible for the condition of the dam and for maintaining its safe operating condition.

 More and more emphasis is being placed on emergency action plans as the public becomes more aware of the importance of dam safety.
 Since failure of a dam can take only hours or minutes, it is imperative to have a detailed plan of action ready for use.
 Dam owners and local officials must be prepared to act promptly and effectively when a dam begins to show signs of failure.
 Early identification of a hazardous situation may provide valuable additional time to warn and evacuate downstream residents and to implement measures to prevent or delay a dam failure.